projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    IOC Mediator - State Transfer

 -  **INIT state**: This state is the initialized state of the IOC mediator.
    All CBC protocol packets are handled normally.
-In this state, the UOS has not yet sent an active heartbeat.
+In this state, the User VM has not yet sent an active heartbeat.
--  **ACTIVE state**: Enter this state if an HB ACTIVE event is triggered, indicating that the UOS state has been active and need to set the bit 23 (SoC bit) in the wakeup reason.
+-  **ACTIVE state**: Enter this state if an HB ACTIVE event is triggered, indicating that the User VM state has been active and need to set the bit 23 (SoC bit) in the wakeup reason.
 -  **SUSPENDING state**: Enter this state if a RAM REFRESH event or HB INACTIVE event is triggered.
 The related event handler needs to mask